PRESSURE-COOKING

 - Stove-top units can run out of water.
 If you use a stove-top pressure cooker, be sure to remember to put enough water in the bottom.
 Otherwise, you can burn the pot and your food if the water boils off or you forget to put some in the pot.

-Plug-in, electric cookers have an automatic shutoff if they run out of water and this is one of their advantages.
+Plug-in, electric cookers have an automatic shutoff if they run out of water.

 PUREES